 However, recently the coaches and trainers who deal directly with pro athletes, who need them back on the field ASAP, started to do things differently.
 Being more concerned about a fast recovery than just about anyone in the medical field, they began questioning conventional care.
 When they paid attention to what happened when ice was and wasn’t used, and they found it was a detriment to rapid healing.
 Now we have research that backs this up.

 Ankle sprains are an exceedingly common injury.
 It’s almost unusual for there not to be at least one sprain during any game that involves running up and down a field.
 Ligaments are strong cords of tissue that attach bone to bone.
 They don’t have much flexibility, and they don’t stretch and contract like muscles and tendons.
 When they’re over stretched by bending a joint beyond its healthy limit, their fibers tear, and we call this a sprain.
 Any joint could theoretically suffer a sprain, though the most common are the ankle, wrist, knee, finger and toe.
 Many back injuries probably involve some spraining, as all the vertebrae are connected by small ligaments.
-However, you can easily bounce back on your own feet by availing the services of Surry Hills physio.

 Traditional treatment for a sprained ankle (assuming it’s not a third degree tear, which is uncommon) is known as R.I.C.E., which stands for Rest, Ice, Compression, and Elevation.
 The term was coined by Gabe Mirkin, MD, in 1978 in The Sports Medicine Book.
 Rest (immobility) is intended to prevent further injury, ice is meant to reduce pain and swelling, compression (wrapping the joint tightly) is intended to reduce swelling, and elevation (keeping the joint above the heart) is also meant to reduce swelling.